rotorflight/rotorflight-firmware/docs/SITL/Readme.md

     ```
     172.19.32.1 is the example output of your Windows IP and 172.19.41.192 is your WSL IP. **These IPs change everytime you reboot the computer.**

-    Then go to the BetaFlight root and start SITL with this IP.
+    Then go to the rotorflight root and start SITL with this IP.
     ```bash
-    $ cd ~/develop/betaflight/
+    $ cd ~/develop/rotorflight/
-    $ ./obj/main/betaflight_SITL.elf 172.19.32.1
+    $ ./obj/main/rotorflight_SITL.elf 172.19.32.1
     The SITL will output to IP 172.19.32.1:9002 (Gazebo) and 172.19.32.1:9001 (RealFlightBridge) [system]Init...
     init PwmOut UDP link to gazebo 172.19.32.1:9002...0